 Cost: $825 to register on line NBCC & AASECT CEs additional $25

-Somatic-Concentric Sex Therapy is 12 years in the making, designed by Melissa Walker MA, R-DMT, LPC, CST (she/her) who crafted a union of sex therapy with somatic psychotherapy and dance/movement therapy.
+Somatic-Concentric Sex Therapy is designed by Melissa Walker MA, R-DMT, LPC, CST (she/her) who crafted a union of sex therapy with somatic psychotherapy and dance/movement therapy.
 Melissa designed it with the working therapist in mind.
 You will learn an experiential model for understanding and working with the sexuality of your clients that includes assessment tools, interventions, applications for the individual and those in relationship, as well as an embodied ethical decision-making method to work through the boundary issues that inevitably arise in therapy.

 After this course, you will have the tools to get clients out of the talk therapy space and into their bodies as you guide them through a somatic-based experience that will help them ally with their sexuality.
 The goal is for these tools to be incorporated into your practice with your own style and flair as you too will be guided through experientials that help you learn this model from the inside out.